Christ Church School Financial Assistance Guidelines

 - Everyone is welcome to apply as special circumstances will be considered.
 However, if all children are in full-time school, both parents must be gainfully employed.

 Families may submit.
-Click on the Financial Assistance Forms link below to download and print forms.
+Click on the Financial Assistance Application link below to download and print forms.

 Submit completed copies of the following from the financial assistance package to the CCS Admissions or Business office.